-Vitamin D has long been known to have bactericidal, bacteriostatic and bacteriolytic properties in vivo and in vitro.
-More recently, associations between low serum 25-hydroxyvitamin D levels and frequency of respiratory tract infections have been demonstrated in Finnish and American populations.
+Vitamin D has long been known to have bactericidal, bacteriostatic and bacteriolytic properties in vivo and in vitro.1 More recently, associations between low serum 25-hydroxyvitamin D levels and frequency of respiratory tract infections have been demonstrated in Finnish and American populations.^{2,3}

 Classically thought to be primarily responsible for calcium and bone homeostasis, vitamin D is now known to regulate the transcription of more than 900 target genes.
-Vitamin D response elements are present in promoter regions of the genes encoding for the antimicrobial peptides cathelicidin and beta defensin-2, suggesting that vitamin D plays a role in regulating their expression.
-Antimicrobial peptides are endogenously synthesized molecules found on mucosal and epithelial surfaces of all multicellular organisms.
+4,5 Vitamin D response elements are present in promoter regions of the genes encoding for the antimicrobial peptides cathelicidin and betadefensin-2, suggesting that vitamin D plays a role in regulating their expression.6 Antimicrobial peptides are endogenously synthesized molecules found on mucosal and epithelial surfaces of all multicellular organisms.
 These molecules act as the first line of defence against bacterial and viral infections, in addition to having many other immunomodulatory functions.
-The 2 major families of antimicrobial peptides are the defensins, of which there are 6 alpha and 2 beta subclasses, and cathelicidins, of which only 1 subtype exists in humans, the human cathelicidin antimicrobial peptide hCAP18.
+The two major families of antimicrobial peptides are the defensins, of which there are six alpha and two beta subclasses, and cathelicidins, of which only one subtype exists in humans, the human cathelicidin antimicrobial peptide hCAP18.7

-Antimicrobial peptide production by epithelial cells and leukocytes is initiated by binding of pathogen-associated molecular patterns to a subclass of pattern recognition receptors embedded in the plasma membranes of phagocytic cells, also known as Toll-like receptors.
-Toll-like receptor activation in human macrophages is associated with up-regulation of the vitamin D receptor and the CYP27B1 enzyme, which acts locally to hydrolyse the circulating form of vitamin D, 25-hydroxyvitamin D to 1,25dihydroxyvitamin D, its physiologically active form.
-Binding of 1,25dihydroxyvitamin D to the vitamin D receptor leads to increased production of the antimicrobial peptides cathelicidin and defensin beta-2.
-In vitro studies have shown that low 25-hydroxyvitamin D levels are associated with reduced production of cathelicidin by stimulated human macrophages in response to toll-like receptor activation with Mycobacterium tuberculosis and that supplementation with 25hydroxyvitamin D restores cathelicidin production.
+Antimicrobial peptide production by epithelial cells and leucocytes is initiated by binding of pathogen-associated molecular patterns to a subclass of pattern recognition receptors embedded in the plasma

+Correspondence: Robert Hancox, Respiratory Research Unit, Waikato Hospital, Pembroke St, Hamilton 3400, New Zealand.
+Email: bob.hancox@otago.ac.nz membranes of phagocytic cells, also known as tolllike receptors.8 Toll-like receptor activation in human macrophages is associated with upregulation of the vitamin D receptor and the CYP27B1 enzyme, which acts locally to hydrolyse the circulating form of vitamin D, 25-hydroxyvitamin D to 1,25dihydroxyvitamin D, its physiologically active form.
+Binding of 1,25-dihydroxyvitamin D to the vitamin D receptor leads to increased production of the antimicrobial peptides cathelicidin and betadefensin-2.6,9,10 In vitro studies have shown that low 25-hydroxyvitamin D levels are associated with reduced production of cathelicidin by stimulated human macrophages in response to toll-like receptor activation with Mycobacterium tuberculosis and that supplementation with 25-hydroxyvitamin D restores cathelicidin production.10